J. E. McConaughy: Later life and death

 In the latter years of her life, when her own sons began to be young men, she took great interest in the welfare of that class, and turned her aim in writing largely toward them.
-For this purpose, she used such class journals as would devote a column or two reading suitable for clerks, and for several years, up to the time of her death, she furnished weekly an article for the Clerk's Department of The American Grocer, which met with hearty appreciation, as numerous letters from the clerks themselves proved.
+For this purpose, she used such class journals as would devote a column or two reading suitable for clerks, and for several years, up to the time of her death, she furnished weekly an article for the Clerk's Department of The American Grocer.

 After Jennie Maria Drinkwater Conklin conceived the idea of the "Shut-in-Band", McConaughy, though sorely smitten by the painful malady that resulted in her death, became a corresponding member, and wrote numerous letters to the suffering invalids, to cheer and brighten their lives.
 After McConaughy's death, there were found the addresses of 44 invalids to whom she wrote, all strangers to her personally, and scattered all over the country.

 Her final illness dated from June 23, 1885, but she had been suffering for seven years.
-The disease of which she died began to develop about 20 years earlier, and several operations were performed at various times, which succeeded in prolonging her life.
-She died at her residence in Somerville, New Jersey, August 29, 1885.
+The disease of which she died began to develop about 20 years earlier, and several operations were performed at various times which prolonged her life.
+She died at her home in Somerville, New Jersey, on August 29, 1885.
 She was interred in the Somerville Cemetery.